 - Physical symptoms

-Working through trauma can be difficult and scary.
-The idea is not to re-traumatize the individual in the process.
-Trauma resolution work should use the individual's strengths in mind, body and spirit to finish unfinished business, reclaim and nuture their wounded self and connect to their feelings.
-With this the client experiences a new freedom, a sense of new power and a spiritual connection.
+I have been fully trained in EMDR, or Eye Movement, Desensitization and Reprocessing therapy .
+EMDR uses a client's strengths in mind, body and spirit to desensitize their distress, reclaim and nurture their wounded self and connect to their feelings.
+With this the client experiences a new freedom, a sense of new power, and a spiritual connection.